- Download our Moving to Qatar Guide (PDF)

 + PRO: The quality of education in Qatar is very good

 Qatar pours a tremendous amount of money into education, science and technology, and many world-class institutions have set up branches in Doha.
-The country also recruits teachers from overseas, and the quality of education in private schools is high.
+The country also recruits teachers from overseas, and the quality of education in private and public schools is high.

 - CON: There is limited space in schools and the cost of tuition is high